-Dropping courses or withdrawing from the university does not relieve a student of the responsibility for unmet financial obligations to the university.
+Withdrawing from courses or resigning from the university does not relieve a student of the responsibility for unmet financial obligations to the university.
 Students enrolled in a deferred payment plan will be required to continue making payments until the non-refundable portion of their account is paid in full.